LMS-Community/lms-community.github.io/docs/reference/squeezeplay-applet.md

 /etc/init.d/squeezeplay stopwdog && /etc/init.d/squeezeplay restart
 ```

-If you do this often, its recommended to upload this as a little script to your device:
+If you do this often, it's recommended to upload this as a little script to your device:

 ```
 #!/bin/sh